What Happens in a Divorce?

 Whether the case has gone to trial or not, the final step is the official order of dissolution.
 This order legally ends the marriage and legally lays out the issues negotiated or ordered during the proceedings, such as child support, financial support and more.

 If you or someone you know is in need of a divorce lawyer or legal team that truly cares, contact Sidhu Lawyers today.
-Our team is here to help you through the legal process, inform you of your rights, and help provide you with the best outcome possible.
+Our team is here to help you through the legal process, inform you of your rights, and help provide you with the fair outcome possible.